dgc-network/Learning-Digitalcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ## Optional: View Your Private Keys

 Sometimes, you might want to actually look at the private keys associated with your Digitalcoin addresses.
-Perhaps you want to be able to sign a message or spend bitcoins from a different machine.
+Perhaps you want to be able to sign a message or spend digitalcoins from a different machine.
 Perhaps you just want to back up certain important private keys.
 You can also do this with your dump file, since it's human readable.
 ```
 $ digitalcoin-cli dumpwallet ~/mywallet.txt
 {